raamcosta/compose-destinations/README.md

  </tr>
 </table>

-> ⚠️ If you choose a version that uses Compose with a higher version then the one you're setting for your app, gradle will upgrade your Compose version via transitive dependency.
+> **Warning**: If you choose a version that uses a higher version of Compose than the one you're setting for your app, gradle will upgrade your Compose version via transitive dependency.

 <details open>
   <summary>groovy - build.gradle(:module-name)</summary>